Phuket Old Town Guide

 The Architectural Legacy of Thalang Road:

 The Sino-Portuguese architecture of Phuket Old Town is a 19th-century stylistic fusion resulting from the tin-mining boom.
-It combines European neoclassical elements, such as arched windows and Greek columns, with Chinese functional design like internal courtyards and terracotta roof tiles, creating a distinct “Shophouse” aesthetic unique to the Andaman region.
+It combines European neoclassical elements (arched windows and Greek columns) with Chinese functional design (internal courtyards and terracotta roof tiles), creating a distinct shophouse aesthetic unique to the Andaman region.

 Soi Romanee

 Just off Thalang Road is the beautifully restored Soi Romanee, consistently ranked as one of the most photographed streets in Phuket.
-Once a bustling district of gambling dens and brothels serving the 19th-century tin miners, it has been transformed into a vibrant pedestrian passage that connects the community.
+Once a bustling district of gambling dens and brothels serving the 19th-century tin miners, it has been transformed into a vibrant pedestrian passage lined with boutiques, guesthouses, and craft workshops.

 Dibuk Road